haneenabu/RecipeBlog/README.md

 * As a user, I want to be able to create a recipe blog.
 * As a user, I want to be able to contact the owner of the application if something goes wrong.
 * As a user, I want to be able to login to a previously created account.
 (Not yet functional)
-* As a user, I want to be able to be able to see a list of recipies.
+* As a user, I want to be able to be able to see a list of recipes.
-* As a user, I want to be able to see how many calories are in a recipe.
-(Not yet functional)
-* As a user, I want to be able to see how far I walk/ran in a day.
-(Not yet functional)
+* As a user, I want to be able to add my own recipe to share with the community (Not yet functional)
 * As a user, I want to be able to see an about page.
-(Not yet functional)

 ## Questions or Concerns ##
 _If there are any questions or concerns, please contact me at abukhater.haneen@gmail.com_

 ## Known Bugs
-* The add recipe functionality doesnt work yet.
+* The add recipe functionality doesn't work yet.
+Need a DB for that.
-* Need to add functionality that takes in one ingedient at a time instead of one text box
+* Images don't appear in the detail view of the recipe yet.

 ## Technologies Used